jrburke/module/README.md

 * return a promise for a module value, make sure that works, promise unwrapping not in the way.
 * return a promise for a setFromLocal case too, promise unwrapping not in the way.
+* test that uses local modules top level and module.use().
 * test interop with normal scripts that do globals.

 Notes